• Skip to primary navigation

 Onions add flavor, fiber, and nutrients to your dishes and serve as a grocery staple in cooking worldwide.
 Cheap and readily available, they’re a mainstay in the kitchen, but can you freeze onions?

 You bet!
-Freezing onions is a great way to extend their shelf life.
+Freezing onions is an excellent way to extend their shelf life.
 Keeping a stash on hand means you can easily add them to a Fajita Omelet or Hot Italian Beef Sandwich.
+You’ll save precious minutes and more than a few tears by chopping onions to freeze or freezing leftover onions, both to use later.

 three yellow onions on black table top. this …